A new year, a new you…

 The year was 2019.
 The place was Austin, Texas, during SXSW.
 Shortly after my keynote and official debut of LifeScale, I visited the Velocitize Talks studio hosted by WP Engine.
 There, I shared research and insights into my latest book, along with digital transformation, the future of brand, the impact of digital distractions, and the importance of living a more creative life.

 After all this time, I’m proud to finally share the results of that session with you.
-The video is here or at the end of the post.
+The video is here and at the end of the post.
+Feel free to jump straight to the video if you’d rather watch than read…

 Brian Solis on Creativity and Digital Transformation